 So I decided to enlighten you on the matter and shortly explain some of the confusing terms:

-- Proteins – proteins are the most important ingredient in cat food, the main source of energy for cats.
-Proteins also help in the maintenance of blood glucose levels and are essential for the maintenance and building of body tissues and muscle in the body.
+- Proteins – proteins are the most important ingredient in cat food, and the main source of energy for cats.
+Proteins also help in the maintenance of blood glucose levels and are essential for the maintenance and building of body tissues and muscles in the body.
 The protein in commercial cat foods comes from a variety of meat like poultry, beef, lamb, fish, rabbit, and so on, or from “by-products” also called “meal” and should be about 30% per kilogram of food, or a minimum of 26%, recommended by AAFCO.

 - By-products – this is an ingredient you will see often on pet food labels and it is not harmful to your cat, they are simply parts of an animal not used in the human food industry like lungs, spleen, kidneys, brain, blood, bone, fatty tissues, stomach or intestines and do not include any hair, horns, hoofs, hide trimmings or stomach contents.
 Also, they do not include “the 4 D’s” – dead, dying, diseased or disabled animals, and if you are not sure about the manufacturer just call the United States Department of Agriculture (USDA) and ask!
 By-products are always animal-based and are a good source of animal protein to sustain your cat’s needs, better than any plant-based fillers and starches.

-- Ash – ash is the inorganic mineral content left over when an organic portion of the cat food has been burned off, used more as a form of measurement indicating the amount of nutrients available in the cat food.
+- Ash – ash is the inorganic mineral content left over when an organic portion of the cat food has been burned off, used more as a form of measurement indicating the number of nutrients available in the cat food.
 To calculate ash levels, the pet food is burned destroying the organic materials like protein, fats, and carbs, revealing the inorganic materials such as phosphorus, calcium, zinc, and iron.
 The normal ash content is 5-8% for poultry, or 8-9.5% for proteins with more minerals like lamb or salmon, although a cat requires just about 2% to meet their mineral needs.

 - Arginine – this is the second essential amino acid cats require and can’t produce by themselves.
 Arginine is used for the normal synthesis of protein and is also an essential component of the urea cycle helping convert large amounts of toxic ammonia (colorless gas with a bad smell) to non-toxic urea that is excreted from the cat’s body (mostly through urine and sweat).
 In cats, Arginine deficiencies can lead to excessive amounts of ammonia (pungent urine smell), which can cause drooling, lethargy, vomiting, and convulsions.
 The indicated amount of Arginine in cat food by AAFCO is 1.04% per kg, but if your cat is still growing the amount should be a minimum of 1.25% per kg.

-- Histidine – also one of the 11 essential amino acids for cats, Histidine is a structural component of proteins playing a key role in oxygen exchange in the lungs and other tissues.
+- Histidine – is also one of the 11 essential amino acids for cats, Histidine is a structural component of proteins playing a key role in oxygen exchange in the lungs and other tissues.
 Histidine is present at high concentrations in hemoglobin and helps with your cat’s immune system.
 The lack of Histidine in your cat’s diet can lead to weight loss, cataracts, and lower hemoglobin concentrations.
 The sanctioned amount of Histidine by AAFCO is 0.31% per kg of cat food.

-- Leucine, Isoleucine, and Valine (the BCAAs) – these are branched amino acids needed for growth and development in cats and dogs, being involved in the biosynthesis of protein by increasing the level of insulin in the blood, and ensuring all other amino acids are efficiently utilized in growth, reproduction, and maintenance.
+- Leucine, Isoleucine, and Valine (the BCAAs) – are branched amino acids needed for growth and development in cats and dogs, being involved in the biosynthesis of protein by increasing the level of insulin in the blood, and ensuring all other amino acids are efficiently utilized in growth, reproduction, and maintenance.
 To meet your cat’s nutritional needs, according to AAFCO cat food should have 1.25% Leucine, 0.52% Isoleucine, and 0.62% Valine per kg of food.

-- Lysine – an amino acid that cats need to combat viral infections.
+- Lysine – is an amino acid that cats need to combat viral infections.
 Lysine helps cats produce antibodies and enzymes which support their immune system and it also helps calcium absorption needed for strong bones and healthy skin.
 The endorsed dosage of Lysine by AAFCO is 1.20% per kg of cat food.

 - Methionine and Cystine – methionine is a neutral amino acid, while Cysteine is a basic amino acid synthesized from Methionine, which in production cuts in half the amount of Methionine requirement in the diet of a cat.
 Both are sulfur-containing amino acids required for normal growth.
 When deficient, the lack of Methionine results in weight loss, lethargy, and abnormal ocular secretions, and without Cysteine supplementation in the food Deficient methionine intake with adequate cysteine supplementation intake in kittens also can cause severe perioral (a red rash that circles the mouth) and jelly beans (paw pads) lesions.
-The recommended amount by AAFCO is 1.10% per kg of diet, with the minimum 0.62% per kg extra Methionine for all cat classes.
+The recommended amount by AAFCO is 1.10% per kg of diet, with a minimum of 0.62% per kg of extra Methionine for all cat classes.

 - Phenylalanine and Tyrosine – These are aromatic amino acids considered together in the daily amount required as only phenylalanine is an essential amino acid for your cat, but is converted to Tyrosine, so to don’t lose half the Phenylalanine in the process some extra Phenylalanine is needed in the cat’s diet.
 They are both needed in regular growth and the regulation of hormones.
 The consequences of not having these two amino acids in your cat’s diet are weight loss.
 The desired amount by AAFCO is 0.88% per kg of food for both, and an extra 0.42% of Phenylalanine.